AppleDash/wurst/README.md

 This array is paginated.
 With no parameters, the API returns page 1, with 15 elements per page.
 This can be modified with the `page` and `per_page` query parameters.

+## Known issues

+The live version of many pages may not display properly inline, as many websites block themselves from being embedded in an `<iframe>`.

 ## Naming
 ```
 [1:02 AM] AppleDash: What's a good name for a web thing that captures URLs from IRC and lets me view the live version, a screenshot, and downloaded html/css?